jdh4/running_gromacs/05_vmd/README.md

 ## Installing VMD on Tigressdata

-The following procedure to work for installing VMD on tigressdata:
+The following procedure can be used to install VMD on tigressdata:

 ```
 $ ssh <YourNetID>@tigressdata.princeton.edu